-STATE OF CALIFORNIA STANDARD AGREEMENT STD 213 (Rev 06/03) AGREEMENT NUMBER BSCC xxx-xx REGISTRATION NUMBER This Agreement is entered into between the State Agency and the Contractor named below: BOARD OF STATE AND COMMUNITY CORRECTIONS CONTRACTOR'S NAME The term of this Agreement is: August 1, 2019 through August 31, 2022 Ś The maximum amount of this Agreement is: 4.
-The parties agree to comply with the terms and conditions of the following exhibits which are by this reference made a part of the Agreement.
-Exhibit A: Scope of Work 3 pages Budget Detail and Payment Provisions Exhibit B: 3 pages Exhibit C: GTC 04/2017, General Terms and Conditions pages Exhibit D: Special Terms and Conditions pages Exhibit E: JAG Federal Award Special Conditions pages Attachment 1: Request for Proposals Attachment 2: Application for Funding pages XX Appendix A: JAG Executive Steering Committee 1 page Appendix B: Criteria for Non-Governmental Entities Receiving JAG Funds pages Items shown with an asterisk (), are hereby incorporated by reference and made part of this agreement as if attached hereto.
-These documents can be viewed at: www.bscc.ca.gov IN WITNESS WHEREOF, this Agreement has been executed by the parties hereto.
+1. .
+This Agreement is entered into between the State Agency and the Contractor named below: STATE AGENCY'S NAME BOARD OF STATE AND COMMUNITY CORRECTIONS CONTRACTOR'S NAME 2.
+The term of this Agreement is: October 1, 2019 through December 31, 2022 3.
+The maximum amount \$ of this Agreement is: 4.
+The parties agree to comply with the terms and conditions of the following exhibits which are by the part of the Agreement. is refe erence made a Exhibit A: Scope of Work 4 pages Exhibit B: Budget Detail and Payment Provisions 4 pages Exhibit C: GTC 04/2017, General Terms and Conditions 3 pages Exhibit D: Special Terms and Conditions 6 pages Exhibit E: JAG Federal Award Conditions 14 pages Exhibit F: Federal Conditions Enjoined by Court Order 6 pages Attachment 1: 2018 JAG Request for Proposals Attachment 2: 2018 JAG Application for Funding xx pages Appendix A: JAG Executive Steering Committee 1 page Appendix B: Criteria for Non-Governmental Entities Receiving JAG Funds 2 pages Items shown with an asterisk (), are hereby incorporated by reference and made part of this agreement as if attached hereto.
+These documents can be viewed at: www.bscc.ca.gov

+IN WITNESS WHEREOF, this Agreement has been executed by the parties hereto.

 CONTRACTOR California Department of General Services Use Only

-CONTRACTOR'S NAME (if other than an individual, state whether a corporation, po artnership, etc.) Servic es ose omy
+CONTRACTOR'S NAME (if other than an individual, state whether a corporation, partnership, etc.) · · · · · ·

 BY (Authorized Signature) DATE SIGNED(Do not type)

-E
+Ľ

 PRINTED NAME AND TITLE OF PERSON SIGNING

 ADDRESS

 STATE OF CALIFORNIA

 AGENCY NAME

 BOARD OF STATE AND COMMUNITY CORRECTIONS

 BY (Authorized Signature) DATE SIGNED(Do not type)

-&
+×

 PRINTED NAME AND TITLE OF PERSON SIGNING Exempt per: SCM 1, 4.06

 MARY JOLLS, Deputy Director

 ADDRESS

 2590 Venture Oaks Way, Suite 200

 Sacramento CA 95833